Brentwood Union School District Food Services is proud to be part of the

 Welcome Back School Cafe Newsletter- -English -Spanish

-USDA ANNOUNCES: FREE MEALS FOR ALL CHILDREN 18 and Younger from SEPTEMBER 1st to DECEMBER 31st!
+USDA ANNOUNCES: FREE MEALS FOR ALL CHILDREN 18 and Younger until July 30, 2021!

 FREE Contactless Drive thru/walk up Grab-n-Go breakfast & lunch meal services continue to be available FOR ALL CHILDREN 18 years and younger including ALL BUSD STUDENTS & SIBLINGS.
 Multiple breakfasts and lunches will be provided at each pick up.
 Additional Family Produce Boxes will continue to be available.